 How to assemble Crispy Egg and Sausage Breakfast Flautas:

 Assemble these an hour or two ahead of time if you like, but don’t bake until just before serving.
 You want them to be super crispy.
-With all the flavors and crispiness going on, I’m guessing you won’t miss the fat associated with the more common fried
+With all the flavors and crispiness going on, I’m guessing you won’t miss the fat associated with the more familiar fried

 Let’s talk about flour tortillas…

-The raw tortillas (TortillaLand) sold in these parts by Walmart and Costco are my favorite. because they are fresh and flaky.
+The raw tortillas (TortillaLand) sold in these parts by Walmart and Costco are my favorite because they are fresh and flaky.
 They must be lightly browned in a skillet first before you stuff them to make flautas.

 If you buy the cooked flour tortillas sold at the grocery store, you can roll them right out of the package.
 If they seem stiff, microwave them a few seconds between two damp towels (or paper towels) to make them flexible enough to roll easily.